paragoner1/crisis-companion/DEMO_VOICEOVER.md

 **Action:** Run `cargo run --bin complete_walkthrough`

 **Voiceover:**
-*"Welcome to Solana SOS - the phone you can't live without.
+*"Welcome to Solana SOS - Creating the phone you can't live without.
 This is a voice-activated emergency response app that works offline and online.
 Let me show you how it transforms ordinary people into life-saving heroes."*

 **On-screen Text:**
 - "Solana SOS - Voice-Activated Emergency Response"